Open Call for AMCHP Committee Volunteers

-AMCHP has two committee types: Board and Organizational Committees.
-Board Committee membership is open only to Delegate and Regular members.
-Organizational Committee are open to all member types.
-To verify your membership status, please contact Laura Goodwin, AMCHP's Membership Services Manager.
+AMCHP has two committee types: Board and Association Committees.
+Board Committees are only open to members of the Board of Directors.
+Association Committee are open to all member types.
+To verify your membership status, please contact Karissa Charles, AMCHP's Membership and Events Associate.

 The Finance Committee reviews the association's finances and budgets and makes financial recommendations to the Board of Directors.
 The committee writes policies regarding AMCHP's finances and investments for board consideration.

-AMCHP organizational or "standing" committees assist the organization in carrying out its mission, goals and strategic plan.
+AMCHP Association committees assist the organization in carrying out its mission, goals and strategic plan.
 They serve to engage members in activities, provide advice and guidance to the board and staff, and make recommendations for policy analysis and development.
-They are comprised of AMCHP members and a staff liaison, and may also include representatives from federal agencies and involve partner organizations when appropriate.
+They are comprised of AMCHP members as well as board, family representative and staff liaisons, and may also include representatives from federal agencies and involve partner organizations when appropriate.

 The Best Practices Review Committee assists in the review and evaluation of programs submitted to AMCHP's Innovation Station.